-These and many other cases, some of which I will review, indicate the variety and complexity of issues of a medico-legal character that now press upon the community, its lawyers, doctors and health service administrators.
+These and many other cases, some of which I will review, indicate the variety and complexity of issues of a medico-legal character that now press upon the community, its lawyers and doctors.

 In the short time available, I propose to review some only of the issues that confront us.
 I propose to say something about the Australian Law Reform Commission.
-I will then mention a number of projects in which we have been or are involved that are of concern to health service administrators.
+I will then mention a number of projects in which we have been or are involved that are of concern to medical practitioners.
 Finally, I will list a few of the difficult subjects of bioethics that await community attention.
+Although listed to speake n urology and law reform I must confine my remarks to general observations.
+None of the tasks given to the Law Reform Commission have been specific to urology.
+Yet a number of them affect urologists as medical practitioners.
+All of them affect urologists as citizens.

-THE LAW REFORM COMMISSION
+THE AUSTRALIAN LAW REFORM COMMISSION